Yesheylhaden/SDA101_02240371_practicals/Practical3_HTML_List/README.md

-# College Schedule and To-Do List
+# College Schedule and To-Do List.

 This personal HTML webpage project of mine gives insight into keeping track of my college schedule, assignments, and study goals.
 It was designed to keep everything in one place concerning classes and facilitate the process of staying on top of daily and weekly tasks easily.
 Having my course list, class schedule, and to-do items all in one place allows me to focus more on my studies and spend less time worrying about what needs to be done.